 ...1989...
 Unseasonably hot weather prevailed in the southwestern U.S. Ten cities reported record high temperatures for the date, including Las Vegas NV with a reading of 115 degrees.
 Hanksville UT reached 112 degrees, Bullhead City AZ hit 120 degrees, and Death Valley CA soared to 126 degrees.

 ...1994...
+The dew point peaked at 77 degrees at Newport, Rhode Island, breaking the record of 76 degrees, set back in 2010 and 2013.
 Heavy rains from the remnants of Tropical Storm Alberto produced major flooding across central and northern Georgia -- one of the worst ever for the state.
 Three day rainfall totals exceeded 15 inches in the Atlanta metro area.
 21.10 inches was recorded at Americus.
 Macon was deluged with 9.73 inches in 24 hours.
 Massive road closings were common, along with numerous bridge washouts.
 Over 800,000 acres of land in Georgia and Alabama were flooded.
 30 people lost their lives and 50,000 people were forced from their homes.
 Total damage exceeded $750 million.

 ...2007...
 Missoula, Montana soared to 107 degrees for its all-time record high temperature.